wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 #### Example: Accessing Series Values

-Sometimes you want to know the value of a series when an alert is triggered.
-For example, if the alert threshold is 80, you want to know on crossing the threshold if the value was 81 or 91.
-Furthermore you would like access to the value in the alert notification.
-Since an alert has a time window, a series does not have a single value when the threshold is crossed.
+Because an alert has a time window, a series does not have a single value when the threshold is crossed.
 For example, the alert may specify that the alert should fire when a condition is true for 10 minutes.
 During that 10 minute period, the series will likely have multiple values.

+Sometimes you want to know the value of a series when an alert is triggered.
+For example, if the alert threshold is 80, you might want to know if the value was 81 or 91 on crossing the threshold.
+You might also want access to the value in the alert notification.

 You can use the `failingAlertSeries` iterator to access series statistics&mdash;`first`, `last`, `min`, `max`, and `mean`&mdash;of the series values.
 The `last` statistic is automatically appended to email and PagerDuty messages.